-1. If Direct Communication is used, the Consumer selects the NF Service Producer and sends the request to the selected NF Service Producer.
-If Indirect Communication mode is used the NF Service Consumer sends the request to the SCP and provides within the service request to the SCP the discovery and selection parameters necessary to discover and select a NF Service Producer.
+1. If Direct Communication is used, the NF service consumer selects the NF service producer and sends the request to the selected NF service producer.
+If Indirect Communication mode is used the NF service consumer sends the request to the SCP and provides within the service request to the SCP the discovery and selection parameters necessary to discover and select a NF cervice producer.

-2. The NF Service Producer sends a response to the NF Service Consumer.
-In the response the NF Service Producer may include a resource address with a binding information.
-If the NF Service Consumer receives a resource address it uses it for subsequent requests regarding the concerned resource.
+2. The NF service producer sends a response to the NF service consumer.
+In the response the NF cervice producer may include a a binding indication.
+If the NF service consumer receives a binding indication as specified in Table 6.3.1.0-1 in TS 23.501 [2] and a resource information of the NF Service Poducer,it uses it for subsequent requests regarding the concerned resource.
 Otherwise, the procedure ends here.

-The resource address includes a binding either with a set of NF Service Producers, optionally for a given ocation, or with the specific NF Service Producer.

-Editor’s Note: it is FFS whether and how the Set concept is introduced.
+Note: whether the binding indication and resource information can be one IE is to be defined by stage-3.

-3. The NF Service Consumer uses the indicated binding information received in the previous step for subsequent requests regarding concerned resource.
-The following applies when the NF Service Producer is selected:
+3. The NF Service Consumer uses the binding indication and resource information received in the previous step for subsequent requests regarding the concerned resource.

-- In case of the binding is established with the NF Service Producer, the indicated NF Service Producer is selected.
-If the indicated NF Service Producer becomes unavailable, a different NF Service Producer within the same set of NF Service Producers is selected.

-- In case of the binding is established with a set of NF Service Producers, one of the NF Service Producers from the indicated set of NF Service Producers is selected.

-- In case of the binding is established with a set of NF Service Producers for a given Location, one of the NF Service Producers from the indicated set of NF Service Producers corresponding to the Location is selected.

-4. The Producer sends a response to the Consumer.
-The Producer may respond with an updated resource address different to the one received in the previous response.
+4. The NF service producer sends a response to the consumer.
+The NF service producer may respond with an updated resource address and updated binding indication different to the one received in the previous response.

 4.17.11.3 Binding created as part of service request

-If the Consumer instance can also be as a Producer for later communication from the contacted Producer, it may include binding information in the service request sent to the Producer.
+Binding can be created as part of the implicit or explicit subscription request.
+In this case, the subscription request or the service request that creates the implicit subscription may include a binding indication.
+In addition, if the NF service consumer can also be as a NF service producer for later communication from the contacted producer, a service request sent to the producer may include binding indication